-Share-Classes of the Sub-Fund NN (L) International Romanian Equity
+Share-Classes of the Sub-Fund NN (L) International Romanian Equity currency neaged share-class.

 The costs and expenses incurred in connection with any currency transactions entered into and the hedge currency exchange risks associated with the Currency hedged Share-Class will be borne exclusively by the Currency hedged Share-Class.